Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

     BatteryStatistics batteryConsumedApp = new BatteryStatistics(BatteryStatistics.SortOrderType.ConsumptionMost);
     ```

-2. To get the information about the application battery consumption, use the `Query()` method of the `Tizen.Context.AppHistory.BatteryStatistics` class.
+2. To get the information about the application battery consumption, use `Query()` of the `Tizen.Context.AppHistory.BatteryStatistics` class.

-    For example, to retrieve battery consumption history since the device was last fully charged, use a `DateTime` instance returned by the `GetLastFullyChargedTime()` method as the `startTime` parameter of the `Query()` method:
+    For example, to retrieve battery consumption history since the device was last fully charged, use a `DateTime` instance returned by `GetLastFullyChargedTime()` as the `startTime` parameter of `Query()`:

     ```csharp
     DateTime time = BatteryStatistics.GetLastFullyChargedTime();
     IReadOnlyList<BatteryStatisticsData> batteryConsumedAppList = batteryConsumedApp.Query(time, DateTime.Now, 5);
     ```

-3. The `Query()` method returns a sorted list of [Tizen.Context.AppHistory.BatteryStatisticsData](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.BatteryStatisticsData.html) class instances.
+3. The `Query()` returns a sorted list of [Tizen.Context.AppHistory.BatteryStatisticsData](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.BatteryStatisticsData.html) class instances.
 To enumerate the list:

     ```csharp
     foreach(var record in batteryConsumedAppList)